ibr03/Student-CRUD-App/README.md

 # Visit http://localhost:3000
 ```
 ### MongoDB
-Open "config.env" and add your MongoDB URI, local or Atlas
+Add "config.env" and add your MongoDB URI, local or Atlas